somnonetz/xnat-fhir-plugin/README.md

 Since in XNAT one subject means one patient, we should only create one FHIR Patient per subject to keep the reliability of our data.
 If there are more than one patient (as Experiment) in a subject, by search only the first object will be returnen.
 To import data by .csv file we need to take care of data type validation and error messages if failed.

-**Update to version 1.8.x:**
+To create patient data per REST API we need to have a project with ID "fhir", which is defaultly used to insert the new subject/experiment.

+#### Change Logs
-"search" in REST API wants a string parameter as "subject ID", not an integer ID.
+- 14-07-2023 "search" in REST API wants a string parameter as "subject ID", not an integer ID.

 ## Authors